bluesillybeard/Pinc2/readme.md

 - SDL 2
     - Is this even worth implementing despite the raw and opengl backends?
 - SDL 3
-    - Is this even worth implementing despite the raw and opengl backends?
+    - SDL3 GPU API is pretty cool
 - OpenGL 1.2
     - Oldest version of OpenGL worth supporting
 - OpenGL 1.5
     - Latest fixed-function version of OpenGL
+- OpenGL 2.1
+    - What I like to call "the beginning of the end of the dark ages" for OpenGL
 - OpenGL 3.2
     - The last widest supported version of OpenGL.
 For context, this is the version that Minecraft (Java edition) uses.
 - OpenGL 3.3
     - Backported a bunch of 4.x features.
 TODO: what features are these?
 Is it worth an OpenGL 3.3 backend when the 3.2 one exists?
 - OpenGL 4.3
-    - Last version of OpenGL supported on Macos, other than using some kind of weird cursed ANGLE->MoltenVK->Metal setup, or a pure software implementation
+    - Last version of OpenGL supported on Macos, other than using some kind of weird cursed converter setup, or a pure software implementation
 - OpenGl 4.6
     - Last version of OpenGL
 - Vulkan 1.0